-When I came across this performance a few years ago, I was moved to tears.
+When I came across this performance in silence, a few years ago, I was moved to tears.
 I knew even then that it had lessons for me that I was not yet ready for and would need to keep returning to, to embrace them.

 Some time ago, I incorporated this idea into one of my performances myself.
 It gave me so much emotionally and in my understanding of the art of performance and of living.